justin2004/wikidata_reasoning/README.md

 ### usage

-then you should find output.csv
+then you should find output.csv.

-edit the sparql queries and save them and see the results propogate to output.csv
+edit the sparql queries and save them and see the results propogate to output.csv.

+read `Makefile` to see what is going on.